radian-software/riju/doc/tutorial.md

 Furthermore, you can switch to the runtime image (`control-b n`) and run `make sandbox L=mylanguage` to test your language at the command line (e.g. type `run` to print `Hello, world!`).
-Each time you modify the language configuration, run `make repkgs` to reinstall the language.
+Each time you modify the language configuration, run `make repkgs L=mylanguage` to reinstall the language.

 Follow these steps to augment your language configuration: